Small Cell Lung Cancer: Staging and Treatment

 • Stage IVA

-• (Any T, Any N, M1a): The tumor can be any size, and may have grown into the pleura, bronchi, mediastinum, or other nearby parts of the body.
-It may have spread to the lymph nodes.
-It may also (1) have spread to the other lung or (2) be in the fluid around the lung (pleural effusion) or (3) in the fluid around the heart (pericardial effusion).
+• (Any T, Any N, M1a): The tumor can be any size and may have grown into the pleura, bronchi, mediastinum, or other nearby parts of the body (Any T).
+It may have spread to nearby lymph nodes (Any N).
+It may also (M1a) (1) have spread to the other lung, (2) have spread to either the lining around the lungs (pleura) or the pericardium (lining around the heart), or (3) have caused cancer cells in the fluid around the lung (malignant pleural effusion), or (4) cancer cells in the fluid around the heart (malignant pericardial effusion).

-• (Any T, Any M, M1b): The tumor can be any size, and may have grown into the pleura, bronchi, mediastinum, or other nearby parts of the body.
-It may have spread to the lymph nodes.
-The tumor has also grown to one space away from the chest.
-This could be a lymph node in another part of the body, the brain, the liver, or the bones.
+• (Any T, Any N, M1b): The tumor can be any size and may have grown into the pleura, bronchi, mediastinum, or other nearby parts of the body (Any T).
+It may have spread to nearby lymph nodes (Any N).
+The tumor has also spread as a single tumor outside of the chest.
+This could be a lymph node in another part of the body, or in an organ such as the brain, liver, or bone (M1b).

 • Stage IVB

-• (Any T, Any M, M1c) The tumor can be any size and may have grown into the pleura, bronchi, mediastinum, or other nearby parts of the body.
-It may have spread to the lymph nodes.
-The tumor has also grown to more than one space away from the chest.
-This could be a lymph node in another part of the body, and/or the brain, the liver, or the bones.
+• (Any T, Any M, M1c): The tumor can be any size and may have grown into the pleura, bronchi, mediastinum, or other nearby parts of the body (Any T).
+It may have spread to nearby lymph nodes (Any N).
+The tumor has also spread to more than 1 tumor outside of the chest.
+This could be a lymph node in another part of the body, and/or the brain, the liver, or the bone (M1c).

 How is small-cell lung cancer treated?